techcodebhavesh/SAVANA_API/README.md

 3. AI Content Detection
 4. AI Content Detection in Research Papers
 5. AI Content Detection in Blogs
-This README outlines the technical aspects and provides an overview of the experimental results for each feature, demonstrating the efficacy of our approach in combating deceptive AI content.
+-This README outlines the technical aspects and provides an overview of the experimental results for each feature, demonstrating the efficacy of our approach in combating deceptive AI content.

 ## Features